chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 **Ordered**
 An ordered collection means you can iterate through the collection in a specific (not random) order.
-A Hashtable collection is not ordered.
+- A Hashtable collection is not ordered.
 Although the Hashtable itself has internal logic to determine the order (based on hashcodes and the implementation of the collection itself), you won't find any order when you iterate through the Hashtable.
-An ArrayList, keeps the order established by the elements' index position (just like an array).
+- An ArrayList, keeps the order established by the elements' index position (just like an array).
-LinkedHashSet keeps the order established by insertion (as opposed to an ArrayList, where you can insert an element at a specific index position).
+- LinkedHashSet keeps the order established by insertion.

 **Sorted**
 A sorted collection means that the collection keeps the elements in order determined according to some rule or rules, known as the sort order.